 Video of the Day

-To learn more about the popular meat-free products on the market, we unpacked what's really inside modern plant-based burgers, and spoke to experts to figure out whether options like the Beyond Burger and the Impossible Burger are actually healthy.
+To learn more about the popular meat-free products on the market, we unpacked what's really inside modern plant-based burgers and spoke to experts to figure out whether options like the Beyond Burger and the Impossible Burger are actually good for you.

-The Impossible and Beyond burgers promise plant-based ingredients, a high protein content and a convincing meaty flavor.
+The Impossible and Beyond burgers promise plant-based ingredients, plenty of protein and a convincing meaty flavor.
 That may sound like a tall order, but both brands have created mock meat products that seriously taste like the real thing — thanks, in large part, to innovative formulations created by brand scientists (more on that later).

 If you're a die-hard omnivore, you might be thinking: Will a soy- or pea-based burger really satisfy me as much as a traditional hamburger?
 Research suggests it just might.

-Of course, unlike a good ol' traditional hamburger, these new plant-based burgers tend to contain a host of ingredients the average consumer can't quite decode.
+Of course, unlike a traditional hamburger, these plant-based patties tend to contain a host of ingredients the average consumer can't quite decode.
 Let's take a closer look.

 Impossible Burger Ingredients